The basis of organic land care is promoting healthy soil which translates into healthy plants. The objectives of promoting healthy soil include:

 To achieve optimal biological activity, soils need to be warm and have adequate moisture, drainage, and a pH above 6.

 The first step for transitioning to organic should be to have the soil tested.
 No soil inputs should be made without a soil test which will contain information about soil nutrients, pH, composition, and the amount of organic matter.
-Soil test kits can be purchased through your local Cooperative Extension office or you can download instructions for testing your soil from the Rutgers Soil Testing Laboratory website.
+Your local Cooperative Extension office can tell you if they carry soil test kits.
+You can also download instructions for testing your soil from the Rutgers Soil Testing Laboratory website.